grasya777/EduTask/README.md

 Completion Percentage
 ```

-This gives students immediate feedback regarding their workload and productivity.
+This allows students to monitor their workload and productivity at a glance.

 ---

-### Record Focus Sessions
+### Focus Session Tracking

-EduTask includes a Pomodoro-inspired study tracking system.
+EduTask includes a Pomodoro-inspired study tracking feature.

 Students can record: